-We no longer do genealogy USING PARISH RECORDS DIRECTLY, we refer the general public and genealogists to other sources, in order to protect the registers from damage, and also to protect the privacy of those who are recorded in them.
+We no longer do genealogy for people by using our parish records directly; we refer the general public and genealogists to other sources, in order to protect the registers from damage, and also to protect the privacy of those who are recorded in them.

-For general enquiries for the purpose of family history research, forward the request to the Archivist.
+For the purpose of family history research, forward genealogical enquiries to the Archivist.
 The Archivist will not expose your registers to public use under any circumstances.
 The Archivist will inform the person of other resources, such as the microfilm held at the Nova Scotia Archives (NSA), PAPEI or the Beaton Institute, and of the restrictions that apply, and help them narrow their search, or refer them to our Diocesan Genealogist, Taunya Dawson tdawson@ns.sympatico.ca, who is also fully cognizant of our policies (She is a long-term member of the Archives Committee.)

-Do not allow under ANY CIRCUMSTANCES a visitor, known or unknown to the parish, to use the actual parish records for their own personal research.
-Refer the requestor to the microfilm at the Nova Scotia Archives, PAPEI, or Beaton Institute, or to the Diocesan Archivist, who will do the same and provide additional help.
+Do not allow under ANY CIRCUMSTANCES allow a visitor, known or unknown to the parish, to use the actual parish records for their own personal research.
+Refer the requestor to the microfilm or to the Diocesan Archivist, who will provide additional help.